Tag: bdx

 CATALYSTS

-• Options Positioning – The low put/call ratio could foreshadow a short-term squeeze or bullish momentum if earnings momentum continues.
+• Options Market Signal: The low put/call ratio could precede a near-term upward move if earnings momentum continues to attract call buyers.

 CONTRARIAN VIEW